Integration tests are the best

 Neural nets are trained by presenting inputs and outputs to their top and bottom layers and gradually evolving all the internal weights using back propagation to fit the outer data.

-Neural networks nowadays are often used to learn abstract language models that are not unlike computer programs.
-This metaphor is rooted in something that is becoming reality.
+Neural networks nowadays are used to learn abstract language models like computer programs.
+This metaphor is rooted in something that is reality.

 Asserting on internals can lead to a kind of abstraction sclerosis.